 MicroStrategy Inc Executive Chairman Michael Saylor Sells 5,000 Shares

-On January 8, 2024, Michael Saylor, Executive Chairman and 10% Owner of MicroStrategy Inc (NASDAQ:MSTR), sold 5,000 shares of the company's stock.
-The transaction was filed with the SEC and can be found through this SEC Filing.
+On January 10, 2024, Michael Saylor, Executive Chairman and 10% Owner of MicroStrategy Inc (NASDAQ:MSTR), sold 5,000 shares of the company.
+The transaction was reported in a recent SEC Filing.

 MicroStrategy Inc is a provider of enterprise analytics and mobility software.
-The company develops software to analyze internal and external data in order to make business decisions and to develop mobile apps.
-Its core product is MicroStrategy 10, which provides a platform for analytics, mobile software, and security applications.
+The company develops software that enables organizations to analyze internal and external data to make business decisions and to develop mobile applications.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.